- Our Faculty

 Natalie is a constructive theologian who reflects on traditional theological topics through somewhat less traditional themes, like images, iconoclasm, beauty, gender, and childhood.
 For this work, she draws on literary and visual works as sites of theological reflection, and her interest in doing so takes her into questions of religious knowledge and authority.
 What are the possibilities and limitations of different theological genres?

-In addition to authoring articles in Modern Theology, Journal of Religion, and Scottish Journal of Theology, among other journals, Natalie has written two books.
+In addition to authoring articles in Modern Theology, Journal of Religion, and Scottish Journal of Theology, among other journals, Natalie has published two books.
 The first is Beauty: A Theological Engagement With Gregory of Nyssa, and the second is titled Image and Presence: A Christological Reflection on Iconoclasm and Iconophilia.

-Natalie lives in Waco, her home for the last eight years, with her husband and three children.
+Natalie lives in Waco with her husband and three children.
 You can find a recent essay on beauty and affliction here, a blogpost on Confederate monuments here, and a blogpost on Rihanna dressed as a pope here.
 For more information on events, blogposts, and other writings, you can visit her website www.nataliecarnes.com.

 Systematic theology, Christology, theological anthropology, theological knowledge, theological aesthetics, images, iconoclasms, children, childhood, feminist theology, patristic theology.

 Image and Presence: A Christological Reflection on Iconoclasm and Iconophilia.
 Stanford, CA: Stanford University Press, 2017.

 Beauty: A Theological Engagement with Gregory of Nyssa.
 Eugene, OR: Cascade Books, 2014.